-I loved and collected hand-made ceramic work throughout my university years.
-My passion for making works in clay began after graduating with degrees in education from Towson University and then Johns Hopkins University in Baltimore, Maryland.
+Even as a teen, I loved and collected hand-made ceramic work.
+My passion for working in clay began after graduating with degrees in education from Towson University and then Johns Hopkins University in Baltimore, Maryland.
 After entering the teaching field, I decided to return to Towson University to take night courses in ceramics, including advanced studio.
-In 1977, I moved to Vancouver, Canada and, while pursuing a career in education, continued my interest in working in clay.
+In 1977, I moved to Vancouver, Canada.
+While pursuing a career in education, I continued my interest in working in clay.
 I enrolled in community centre courses in Vancouver, attended workshops and completed a glaze course at Emily Carr.
 I also joined a pottery club, the Aberthau Potters, as well as the BC Potters Guild and the West Coast Clay Sculptors.
 Along the way I developed a particular interest in smoke-fired pottery.
 I read books and scanned the internet for techniques.

-Upon retiring from education, I was able to explore this technique more fully.
-I set up a studio at home.
-I began to participate in group ceramic shows sponsored by the professional art groups to which I belonged and undertook a solo show at the Jericho Arts Centre.
-I have also been a member of Artists In Our Midst since 2006 and open my home each spring as part of their Vancouver Westside community art walk.
-I am a proud contributor to Arts Umbrella’s fundraiser, Splash, having donated to the evening’s silent auction each year since 2007.
+Upon retiring from education, I set up a studio at home.
+I was able to explore smoke-fired pottery more fully.
+I began to participate in group ceramic shows and sales sponsored by the art groups to which I belonged and undertook a solo show at the Jericho Arts Centre.
+I was a member of Artists In Our Midst and opened my home as part of their Vancouver Westside community art walk.
+I contributed to Arts Umbrella’s fundraiser, Splash, by donating to the evening’s silent auction.

 I continue to take great pleasure in making functional ware and using glazes, firing both in electric kilns and gas kilns.
 I sell my functional ware twice yearly at the Aberthau Pottery Sale.